-Thanks very much to Peter for this exciting contact!
+Thanks very much to Peter for his persistence, effort and all the fun!

 Listen to a recording of the contact between W5CBF and G4DOL via FO-29

 2013 FO-29 satellite contact between Cuba and the UK